Guitar will always be in my Life

 December 2023.
 My first, one take video of a studio live recording…”Corrina Corrina, where you been so long…..”

-Next one down, an improvised instrumental with my friend Tim Edey.
+Third one down, a (as usual), heavily improvised version (of Darlin Cora) with my friend Tim Edey.
 From our house concert here at Slideytowers , December 2024, recorded on an iPad.

 Check out my video page for YouTube links and more.